-Learn how to you can have a poinsettia rebloom every year.
+Learn how you can have a poinsettia rebloom every year.
 Instead of throwing it out after the holidays, keep it as a houseplant.

 A few years back I created this easy poinsettia centerpiece for our Christmas table.